Foreign diplomas in Poland

 Each of these stages can take longer than anticipated.
 Therefore, starting the process as soon as possible is advisable.
 This proactive approach alleviates stress and ensures that you meet all deadlines without rushing.
 As a university, we are committed to assisting you throughout this journey.
 From choosing the right program to navigating the admission process and preparing for your arrival in Poland, we are here to help you every step of the way.

-I've already collected the documents - what is the next move?
+I've already collected the documents - what is the next step?

 Need help?
 You can count on us!